geku/docker-client/README.md

 ## Usage

+**WARNING:** only works with *Docker master* and not the released version 0.3.3.
+Upcoming Docker version 0.4.0 should contain the Docker remote API.

 So far only the containers resource is supported.
 The images resource and endpoints in category Mics according to the Docker [Remote API documentation](http://docs.docker.io/en/latest/api/docker_remote_api.html) are not yet implemented.